hugheylab/seeker/README.md

 ### System dependencies

-The system dependencies are required for sequencing data, but not microarray data.
+The system dependencies are required for processing sequencing data.
 These instructions are for Unix-based systems, primarily Linux and macOS.
 If you're using Windows, you're doing it wrong.

 1. Download and install [Aspera Connect](https://www.ibm.com/aspera/connect/).
 On Linux, you will likely have to download a tar.gz file (using `wget` or `curl`), untar it (using `tar -zxvf`), then run the resulting shell script.
 On macOS, you may have to install a browser extension first, then install Connect from a dmg file.